Assisted Macroscopic Quantumness

-We now introduce our modified Wigner's friend experiment, depicted in Fig.~\ref{fig:Scheme}, which has the following consequences: in this scenario the decoherence process does not diminish the informational content of the macroscopic system of interest to us and does not help to acquire classicality.
-Importantly, the size of the macro-system (or its environment) has no effect on the stored information within the system rendering the details of the decoherence dynamics irrelevant.
-As a result, the common belief that there exists a macro-scale beyond which the use of quantum formalism becomes redundant due to decoherence effects is unjustifiable.
+We now construct a modified Wigner's friend experiment that is not subject to this argument, illustrated in Fig.~\ref{fig:Scheme}.
+In this experiment, macroscopic decoherence \emph{does not} diminish the informational content of the macroscopic system and does not imply classicality of the whole system, because it is unable to destroy the entanglement between all parties.
+Consequently, the size of the macro-system (or its environment) has no effect on the stored information within the system rendering the details of the decoherence dynamics irrelevant.
+As a result, decoherence effects cannot be used to justify the proclamation of a scale beyond which the quantum formalism becomes redundant.